 The nutritional profile of soaked and sprouted quinoa is similar to cooked, coming in at 222 calories, 39 grams of carbs, 4 grams of fat, 8 grams of protein, and 5 grams of fiber per cup.
 Quinoa is also naturally gluten-free.
 Quinoa is another one of my favorite travel foods.

 Check out Real Food Hits the Road for more info on how we eat away from home.
-And also grab my free quick guide on sprouting seeds, grains, and legumes.
+And also grab Sprouts for Your Food Storage to learn all about sprouting quinoa.

 These powerful little gems have a mild flavor, tending to take on whatever they’re mixed with.
 When added to water, they plump up into a gelatinous pudding-like dish and make a great egg substitute.
 I’m not overly fond of chia seeds because they stick in my teeth, but their nutritional profile is hard to beat.